SCHOOL GOVERNANCE - GENERAL INFORMATION

 When required, serve on panels of governors to appoint the headteacher and other senior leaders, appraise the headteacher, set the headteacher’s pay and agree the pay recommendations for other staff, hear the second stage of staff grievances and disciplinary matters and hear appeals about pupil exclusions.

 Governors are appointed for a four year term.
 The chair and vice chair are appointed annually.
 All governors participate in a voluntary capacity and do not receive any remuneration for their work as school governors.

-Following elections held at the full governing body meeting on 20th September 2018, the following appointments were made:
+Following the full governing body meeting on 3rd October 2019, the following appointments were made:

 Vice-Chair of Governors: Mr Kevin McNamara (Co-opted Governor)

 Please click below to view the name and category of all members of our governing body.

 Governing Body 2019 2020

 Please click below to see the link and special interest governors and committees.

 Please click below to see the registers of governors' business interests:

 Please click below to see the Annual Statement for 2018 / 2019: